Charlotta Bass: California Eagle

 Following US entry into World War II after the Japanese attack on Pearl Harbor, the Department of Justice interrogated Bass in 1942 over claims that the paper was funded by the Axis nations of Japan and Germany.
-The FBI continued to monitor Bass, as they deemed her actions as demonstrationf advocating the Communist Party despite a lack of evidence and Bass herself denying any assertions of the kind.
+The FBI continued to monitor Bass, as they deemed her actions advocating for the Communist Party despite a lack of evidence and Bass herself denying any assertions of the kind.
 In 1943, the Department of Justice was asked by the Post Office Department to revoke her mailing permit.
 The Post Office Department argued that the newspaper could not be mailed due to sensitive and illegal material within the paper.
 Bass again won the case, and the Department of Justice said her mailing permit would not be revoked.

 Bass continued to use the paper as a way of raising awareness of various issues facing African-Americans and other minorities.
 For example, she wrote about restrictive covenants in housing.
 The United States Supreme Court found these to be unconstitutional in 1948.

 Bass had no children, and she intended to pass on the paper to her nephew, John Kinloch, son of her sister Victorine Spears Kinloch.
 He lived with Bass in Los Angeles and worked as a reporter and editor for the California Eagle.
 He joined the military to serve in World War II; he was killed in Germany on April 3, 1945, in the last weeks of the war.
 His mother was his life insurance beneficiary, and when she died, the policy passed to Bass.